tristanlee85/harperdb-nextjs-example/README.md

 The Next.js application can interact with the database through the [Resource API](https://docs.harperdb.io/docs/technical-details/reference/resource) directly instead of relying on network operations.
 This is significantly more efficient and enables a better application development experience.

+> [!TIP]
+> Watch a walkthrough of this example here: [Next.js on HarperDB | Step-by-Step Guide for Next Level Next.js Performance](https://youtu.be/GqLEwteFJYY)

 ## Get Started

 1. Clone this repo locally